pepmartinez/keuss/docusaurus/docs/04-Usage/01-putting-all-together.md

 ## Reserve-commit-rollback

 A safer way to consume from a queue is using reserve: elements are reserved, processed and only then committed (and removed from the queue).
-A reserved element can also be rolled back (returned to queue) if the processing failed and the element needs to be reprocessed in the future; also, any reserved element will auto-rollback after some tiem elapsed, if neither commit nor rollback is done.
+A reserved element can also be rolled back (returned to queue) if the processing failed and the element needs to be reprocessed in the future; also, any reserved element will auto-rollback after some time elapsed, if neither commit nor rollback is done.
 This is known as *at-least-once* cause it guarantees all elements wold be processed at least once

 ```javascript
 const consumer_label = 'consumer-1';